-Built in 1853, Old St. Vincent's Church is a beautifully restored Gothic Catholic Church that is listed on the National Register of Historic Places.
-The church is of 15th century Italian Renaissance architecture.
-It is predominately Gothic with some Roman influence as is seen in the many arches.
+Built in 1853, Old St. Vincent's Church is a beautifully restored Gothic Catholic Church of 15th century Italian Renaissance architecture.
+It is predominately gothic with some Roman influence in the arches.

-An unusual feature is the over 100 medieval design plaster masks portraying characters from the Miracle and Mystery plays.
-The pews and altars are original as is the communion rail with its unusual wrought iron design, windows, frames and casings; all dating to the 1850s.
+An unusual feature is the more than 100 medieval-design plaster masks, portraying characters from the Miracle and Mystery plays.
+The pews and altars are original, as is the communion rail with its unusual wrought iron design, the windows, frames and casings.
 The massive 3.25-inch thick doors are hand carved.
 Very few churches of this style exist in America.
 It is truly surprising that a church of this magnitude and design was built in 1853 in the then small, quaint community of Cape Girardeau.

 There is something else about Old St. Vincent's the church; something that cannot be physically touched, only felt.
 The gothic arches and the graceful lines invite one to prayer and fellowship.
-Old St. Vincent's Church is designated as a "Chapel of Ease" and hosts a number of religious and cultural events throughout the year.
+Old St. Vincent's Church is designated as a "Chapel of Ease."
+It hosts religious and cultural events throughout the year.